Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Conclusions

-In this work, we investigated the dynamics of two weakly tunnel-coupled quasi-one-dimensional Bose gases in the $\pi$-state.
-While the system exhibits $\pi$-oscillations classically under the condition that the ratio of the chemical potential to the tunneling energy is sufficiently large and the initial energy above a critical value, this state becomes unstable due to quantum fluctuations.
+In this work, we investigated the dynamics of two weakly tunnel-coupled one-dimensional Bose gases in the $\pi$-trapped state.
+While the system exhibits $\pi$-oscillations classically under the condition that the ratio of the chemical potential to the tunneling energy is sufficiently large and the initial energy is above a critical value, this state becomes unstable due to quantum fluctuations.

 We studied the early time dynamics by linearizing the theory and observed that the state deviates from the mean-field prediction.
 At first, we examined the simpler case of the system initialized such that the oscillations are suppressed, and the fields remain constant, identifying tachyonic instabilities.
 Secondly, we also generalized our analysis to oscillating fields, producing additional parametric resonance instabilities.
 Physically, the instability is due to the excitation of quasiparticle pairs from the two condensates to characteristic bands of momenta.
 The occupation of these modes grows exponentially, and the momentum peaks can be predicted analytically using energy considerations.
 We analyzed in detail the different mechanisms underlying the pair production.